markjnkim/es_mod/02-css/content/lesson-4-grid.md

 ![Can I Use](assets/lesson-4/320-can-i-use.png)

-As you can see, grid has attained a 90% adoption rate.
+As you can see, CSS Grid has attained a 90% adoption rate.
 Still, it's important to be mindful of what the experience will be like for the remaining 10% of users.
 Is it okay to serve them a broken page or do you need to come up with a fallback solution?

 Run Buddy's marketing department has decided that the power and simplicity of CSS Grid is worth alienating a small number of users that have been calculated to be outside their target demographic.
 Grid it is, then!

 Take a minute to investigate other front-end technologies like flexbox and media queries on [CanIUse.com](https://caniuse.com) to see that consensus in the browser category is not easy to come by.

-## What Is Grid?
+## What Is CSS Grid?

-So what is grid?
-Much like it sounds, grid is a set of vertical and horizontal lines that intersect much like a table.
+So what is CSS Grid?
+Much like it sounds, CSS Grid is a set of vertical and horizontal lines that intersect much like a table.
 Elements can be positioned in the grid between the vertical or horizontal lines.

 To create a grid, we first define the container element and the width and number of columns and rows.
 Then we declare the height and width of the child elements that sit inside the grid.

-> **Rewind**: Many of the grid terms and parent/child relationships are similar to flexbox.
+> **Rewind**: Many of the CSS Grid terms and parent/child relationships are similar to flexbox.

 ### The Grid Container